codename-SilverMask/E-Store-NextJS/README.md

 ### Deployment

-The app is ready for deployment on Vercel, Netlify, or any platform supporting Next.js.
+The app is deployed on Vercel.

-## 📞 Contact

-For questions or support, please contact:

-- Email: info@estore.com
-- Phone: +1 (555) 123-4567

 ---

 Built with ❤️ using Next.js, Redux Toolkit, and Tailwind CSS.